BioMedicalImaging-Core-NYUAD/xnat-docs/docs/source/processing_pipelines/ari-validator.rst

 - **Incorrect dimensions and TR:** Check if data is incomplete or if wrong sequence was used.
 - **Missing files:** transfer missing files to the correct location.
 - **Extra files:** delete extra files depending on the reason.
+- **Multiple sessions:** Scans collected in separate sessions should be merged into one session.
+For example, if anantomicals were skipped because they had already been collected before, please transfer a copy of the anat files to the new session so the data is complete.
+- **Repeated scans:** If a scan was collected multiple times, please delete the extra scans according to why the scan was repeated.
+Ideally, invalid scans should not be sent from scanner to XNAT in the first place.

 .. raw:: html